Skip to main content

 • State Management: Tracks synchronization progress for resumable operations

-• Monitoring: Exposes metrics and statistics about running syncs
+• Monitoring: Exposes metrics and statistics about running syncs in stats.json file in CLI mode.

 This modularity allows developers to quickly introduce new sources or destinations without altering existing components, significantly reducing integration effort and potential bugs.